spreedly/kaffe/README.md

 `Kaffe.Producer` handles producing messages to Kafka and will automatically select the topic partitions per message or can be given a function to call to determine the partition per message.
 Kaffe automatically inserts a Kafka timestamp with each message.

-Configure your Kaffe Producer in your mix config
+Configure your Kaffe Producer in your mix config.
+For all options, see `Kaffe.Config.Producer`.

 ```elixir
 config :kaffe,